mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 _I suppose that's true._

 The seats were mostly empty but I took one across the carriage from the man - far enough not to creep him out - and put my bag down in the next seat.
-The sun and wind had grown to its mid-day peak, but the reinforced curtains made them both much more pleasant for a long ride.
+The light of Ara and the wind it brings had grown to its mid-day peak, but the reinforced curtains made them both much more pleasant for a long ride.
 The man was finding a good spot for his legs as the seats weren't exactly spacious enough for an extended leg, but he eventually settled on a position.

 "In all my years of riding trains, they've never built at least one spacious seat for people of my condition."